 Public access is required of publicly-controlled waterfront development.
-Public access opportunities will be coordinated between the Partner, Port, NWSA, and City departments.
-Presently, the Port anticipates that public access opportunities will be provided on the soil-supported (i.e., not the wharf structure) portion of the T46 Cruise Facility.
+Public access opportunities will be coordinated between the Partner, the Port, the NWSA, and City departments.
+Presently, the Port anticipates that public access opportunities will be provided on the soil-supported (i.e., not the wharf structure) portion of the T46 Cruise Facility, most likely to the north of the facility, connecting onto Jackson Street.